awsdocs/aws-codepipeline-user-guide/doc_source/security-iam-id-policies-examples.md

   1. Account A administrator attaches a trust policy to the role identifying Account B as the principal who can assume the role\.

   1. Account B administrator can then delegate permissions to assume the role to any users in Account B\.
 Doing this allows users in Account B to create or access resources in Account A\.
-The principal in the trust policy an also be an AWS service principal if you want to grant an AWS service permissions to assume the role\.
+The principal in the trust policy can also be an AWS service principal if you want to grant an AWS service permissions to assume the role\.

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.